Is Project Management a good career?

 What makes a good project manager?

-Best project management courses
+The best project management courses

 Assuming you already possess the characteristics and soft skills needed to become a project manager, your next step should be to learn the terminology, skills, frameworks, and methodologies used in the industry.
 The good news is that there are no prerequisites to begin a journey into project management regardless of your current job position or the industry you are currently working in.